DITRA-Heat Testing & Alert Devices

 TEST 3 | INSULATION TEST (OPTIONAL)

 This will test the integrity of the insulation around the conductors to see if there is cracks that could lead to a fault with the ground braid that is wrapped around them.
 This test is optional, but we do recommend it.
 This will give you an additional 5 years on the 10 year warranty.
-It will require use of a Megger/Megohmmeter (with my luck I’m spelling that wrong).
-We do sell those at cost to contractors; we offer the AEMC model.
+It will require use of a Megger/Megohmmeter.
+We do sell the AEMC at cost/no mark-up.
+I prefer the KLEIN ET600 as shown.
 This device can do all three tests.

-As with test 2, we want a reading of OL.
+As with test 2, we want a reading of OL (or 4000 with the KLEIN).
 This means there is no bleeding to the ground braid through the insulation.
-Some devices may read 2200.
 Test each lead to the ground and record results.